 In other words, don’t do things you know are wrong, hoping there won’t be a parking or police officer around to notice.

 If it’s been a while since you first got your license, it wouldn’t hurt to enroll in a driving class to refresh your memory about the laws.
-If you find yourself getting irritated by other drivers, check out these tips on managing road rage.

 What Will You Do about Your Auto Insurance Score?

 Owning and driving a car is a big expense.
-Between gas, maintenance, tolls, and parking, things to add up.
+Between gas, maintenance, tolls, and parking, things add up.

 If car insurance is not legally mandatory where you live, skipping it may seem like an easy way to save each month.
 But it’s not worth the risk.
 Auto insurance offsets the cost of any damages or injuries sustained in a collision, making it a wise financial decision.

-Reducing what you pay is a more practical solution to costly insurance.
+Attempting to reduce what you pay is a more practical solution to costly insurance.

 When it comes to lowering your rates, time plays a factor.
-You may simply have to wait until a speeding fine or a late bill payment falls off your record to see a different in your rates.
+You may simply have to wait until a speeding fine or a late bill payment falls off your record to see a difference in your rates.

 Until that happens, focus on what you can do now.
 Improving your driving record and building credit may potentially help you lower your premiums and save money in the future.
-They also may not but building good financial habits is always a good idea.
+They also may not, but building good financial habits is always a good idea.